 Wonthaggi conference attendee

 A healthy discipling culture is the engine for long-term, sustainable mission.
-Find out how you can bring genuine change to your church and lasting impact in your local community, by joining us for a live interactive Web Conference to hear more about the BDC Initiative and ask questions of the BDC Team.
+Find out how you can bring genuine change to your church and lasting impact in your local community, by attending a Building a Discipling Culture Conference to hear more about the BDC Initiative and ask questions of the BDC Team.

 Frequently Asked Questions